-Title: Assistant Professor, Department of Portuguese, UMass Dartmouth
+Title: Associate Professor, Department of Portuguese, UMass Dartmouth

 Present research interests: comparative literatures and cultures (Lusophone World, Latin America, Québec, Italy/Central Europe, Global South); literary and cultural theory; translation studies; bi- and multilingualism; gender studies; studies in ethnicity and migration.

 Languages: Proficient in English, Portuguese, Italian, French, German, Spanish, Catalan and Polish.
 Working knowledge of other Romance and Germanic languages.

 - Ph.
 D. in Comparative Literature, University of California at Berkeley, 1990-1996.
 Degree conferred: December 1996.
 Fulbright Grant, U. of Buenos Aires, 1994.

 - M. A. in Comparative Literature, University of California at Berkeley, 1988-1990.
 Degree conferred: May 1990.
 FLAS and Kosciuszko Foundation/Polish Government Grants for graduate study in the U.S. and Poland.

 - A. B. in Hispanic Studies with general and departmental honors (summa cum laude), Vassar College, Poughkeepsie, New York, 1983-1987.
 Study abroad in Spain, Germany and Austria.
 Degree conferred: May 1987.

 - Postdoctoral Research Fellow, Translation Center, University of Massachusetts-Amherst, 2003-2004.